 Electronics recycling, or “urban mining,” is important for a number of reasons.
 By recycling electronics we reduce the demand for mining of various raw materials and metals, which helps minimize the impact to the environment.
 Recycling also prevents electronic waste from entering our landfills.
 A number of states have legislation in place that make it illegal to dump hazardous electronics waste in unlined Municipal Solid Waste (MSW) landfills; however, many states do not.
 Hazardous and toxic elements from electronics can leach out of the equipment and enter the water table for people to ingest.
-Some electronics recyclers do not perform proper due diligence on their downstream vendors and export to developing countries, where the materials are dumped, plastics are burned, and solder is melted to recover electronic components.
+Some electronics disposal companies do not perform proper due diligence on their downstream vendors and export to developing countries, where the materials may be dumped, plastics burned, and solder melted to recover electronic components.
 CRT glass, board fractions, and burnt plastics litter the ground in piles.
 Toxic fumes fill the air from the burning plastics, and lead from the bare CRT glass and circuit boards leach into the water table.
 This poses significant health risks to humans and wildlife that can easily be avoided by recycling.

 Electronics are an integral part of our society.
 Let’s make sure we do our part to recycle responsibly!